 Chickweed leaves are oval with pointed tips, and they can be just slightly hairy.
-The leaves come in opposite pairs, alternating direction.
-A single pair or leaves will point north/south across the stem, and then the next pair of leaves will point east/west.
+The leaves come in opposite pairs, alternating directions.
+A single pair of leaves will point north/south across the stem, and then the next pair of leaves will point east/west.

 Chickweed stems have hairs as well, with a line of hairs going up one side of the stem.
 Unlike other similar plants, the stems do not exude a milky sap when broken.

 Chickweed is often used for digestive problems, and it can help with constipation and stomach issues.
 Since it has laxative properties, chickweed tea is sometimes recommended for weight loss, but any weight loss would be temporary, so it’s not really practical.
 Topically, it’s used for skin conditions and it can be made into creams and ointments for psoriasis, itching and dry skin.